 Modern bathrooms don't always go with the white, gleaming look.
 Sometimes dark is also modern, as with this modern bathroom space by Bau-Fritz GmbH &Co.
-KG, via Houzz, that's dominated by a dark grey slate tile.
+KG, via Houzz, dominated by a dark gray slate tile.

 Minimalism is a major feature of modern decor—and this bathroom by Jose Campos is as minimal as it gets: all white, focused on function, and without any fluff.

 This bathroom is certainly stark but also rather serene.
 You can easily imagine freeing your mind from daily worries in a space that has nothing to distract you.Continue to 8 of 14 below.

-Modern style also extends to what designers call "mid-century", which is inspired by the style of the 50s and 60s.
+Modern style also extends to what designers call "mid-century," a decorating style inspired by the sensibilities and building practices of the 50s and 60s.

 Intriguing Modern (Pental Surfaces)

 This modern bathroom by Pental Surfaces, via Zillow, features an interesting mix of styles, but it's definitely modern.
 Just have a look at the variety of geometric shapes, from the circular mirror to the cylindrical pedestal sink and triangular light fixtures.
 These are all contrasted by small, dark, rectangular tiles.

-The modern style is great for small spaces, but can be striking when applied to larger areas.
+The modern style is great for small spaces but can be even more striking when applied to larger areas.
 In this beautifully luxurious modern master bathroom by Lars Gitz Architects, you have a sofa, a double-sided fireplace and a bed of river rock for the tub.

 If you lack the space for both a tub and a shower, why not combine the two in the same area?
-This wet-room style bathroom found via Houzz, uses its space effectively that way.
-Note the slight incline of the tile so that water can drain.
+This wet-room style bathroom, found via Houzz, uses its space effectively very effectively.
+Note the slight incline of the tile that helps water drain.